ACT I: THE FIRE WITHIN

 "Thank the Gods..." she mumbled to herself as she scanned through the now-dissipating steam."My magic was once strong but at my age I can barely douse this fire," she chuckled, the tension over her grandsons fate having been lifted.
 She soon found him and helped him over the charred beam.
 "Quickly, come..."

-The pair descended the steps and opened the door at the bottom of the staircase, which led into a room that was seemingly untouched by the fire.
-There were four other people inside the room, each of which Ryu recognized.
+The pair descended the steps and opened the door at the bottom of the staircase.
+The door led into a room that was seemingly untouched by the fire.
+There were four other people inside of it, each of which Ryu recognized.

 Eljhin, the village elder and chief, stood at the front of the assembly.
-He looked to be Esma's senior, and given his title that was likely true.
+He looked to be even his grandmother's senior, and given his title that was likely true.
 He wore a tan-colored cloak with a dark brown fringe around the wrists and hood.

 "This section of the building is safe from the flames for the time being," he cut straight to the point.
 "Your sister," he eyed Ryu, "has been working to protect this building with runic inscriptions, in the event of a situation just like this."